chef/chef-web-docs/themes/docs-new/layouts/shortcodes/resource_template_notifies_run_immediately.md

-By default, notifications are `:delayed`, that is they are queued up as they are triggered, and then executed at the very end of a Chef Infra Client run.
+By default, notifications are `:delayed`, that is they are queued up as they are triggered, and then executed at the end of a Chef Infra Client run.
 To run an action immediately, use `:immediately`:

 ```ruby